TALK TO SALES

 What are non-exempt employees?

-Non-exempt employees are workers who earn at least the federal hourly minimum wage and qualify for overtime pay.
-As the name suggests, these workers aren’t exempt from FLSA regulations.
+Non-exempt employees are workers who earn at least the federal hourly minimum wage and qualify for overtime provisions.
+As the name suggests, these workers aren't exempt from FLSA regulations.

-Non-exempt employees tend to be supervised by higher-level employees and managers and are expected to carry out tasks without interjecting their own management decisions.
+Non-exempt employees tend to have higher-level supervisors and managers.
+Their primary duty is to carry out tasks without making management decisions.

 • Construction and maintenance workers